 If you’re looking to buy your first home, you need to read this article!
 Did you know that being a first time home buyer has many different perks?
 When you work with a mortgage broker, like myself, I’ll share these perks with you.
 Together we can work those that fit into your mortgage.

 It’s super important to use an experienced broker to make sure you’re getting the best bang for your buck.
-In this article, I’ll share six benefits of being a first time home buyer.
+In this article, I’ll share six benefits of being a first time home buyer in BC.

 1. Property transfer tax